nimishzynga/vbucketserver/README.md

     # /etc/init.d/vbucketserver start

-VBA should be started before starting the vbucketserver server on the machines, which are mentions in vbucketconfig.
+VBA should be started before starting the vbucketserver server on the machines, which are mentioned in vbucketconfig.